Twelfth Baptist Church: History

 The Twelfth Baptist Church was established in 1840 when a group of 36 dissenters broke with the First Independent Baptist Church, which met in what is now known as the African Meeting House.
 The exact reason for the split is not clear.
 According to some historians, the dissenters wanted to take a more aggressive stand against slavery than the other members.
-In addition, the First Independent Baptist Church had not had a permanent minister for some time, which may have given rise to general disagreements as to how to run the church.
+Additionally, the First Independent Baptist Church had not had a permanent minister for some time, which may have given rise to general disagreements as to how to run the church.

-At the time of the split, Rev. George H. Black—a Baptist minister and native of the West Indies—was serving as pastor of the First Independent Baptist Church and led those who separated from the congregation.When the separation occurred in 1840, the new group initially relocated to an adjacent building on Smith Court.
+At the time of the split, Rev. George H. Black—a Baptist minister and native of the West Indies—was serving as pastor of the First Independent Baptist Church and led those who separated from the congregation.
+When the separation occurred in 1840, the new group initially relocated to an adjacent building on Smith Court.
 Later, they moved to Phillips Street in Beacon Hill.
 The Rev. Leonard Grimes was ordained as its first pastor in 1848.
 Grimes was an abolitionist and Underground Railroad conductor who had served two years in prison for attempting to rescue a family of slaves in Virginia.
 Under his leadership, the church became known as "The Fugitive Slave Church."
 Scores of escaped slaves were aided by the church, and many chose to join the congregation.
 Early members included Lewis and Harriet Hayden, Shadrach Minkins, Anthony Burns, Thomas Sims, Peter Randolph, and John S. Rock.
 Grimes served as pastor until his death in 1873.

+The Twelfth Baptist Church historically hosted live literary and musical entertainment, including a performance series of performances by the Union Progressive Association in 1866.

 In 1907, the church moved to the former Jewish temple Mishkan Tefila at 47 Shawmut Avenue in Roxbury.
 It later moved to its current location at 150-160 Warren Street.

 The church has had many notable pastors and members.
 Rev. George Washington Williams, its second pastor, was a Civil War veteran, lawyer, journalist, and groundbreaking historian.
 Williams wrote a history of the church in 1874.
 Rev. J. Allen Kirk wrote an oft-cited account of the Wilmington massacre of 1898.
 Rev. Matthew A. N. Shaw was president of the National Equal Rights League of Boston, and organized the Negro Sanhedrin conference of 1924.